ceramic-sf/quick-boi-source/bolq.md

 Good democracy is about replacing a bad ruler without causing violence.
 ```

 Rather than how to install new rulers, a good democracy is good at removing rulers without violence.
 Creating new [knowledge is about error correction](#error-correction), similarly, detecting and correcting errors can be applied to politics.
-A good political system has the ability to detect and pursuade others that a given leader is bad, and to remove them without violence if they are.
+A good political system has the ability to detect and persuade others that a given leader is bad, and to remove them without violence if they are.

 *Democracy is about non-violent change of leadership.*